Altinn/altinn-studio-docs/content/terms/_index.md

 ## App

 Short for Application.
-See Application
+App is the name that is given for an app.
+It is used as repository name and as part of AppId and in different metadata.
+Inside an org the app needs to be a unique name.
+See also Application.

+Deprecated terms: ~~AppName~~ ~~Service~~

 ## AppId

 A AppId identifies a given application.
-It is has the following pattern [org]/[appName]
+It is has the following pattern [org]/[app].

-## Appname
-Appname is the name that is given for a app.
-It is used as repository name and as part of AppId and in different metadata.
-Inside a org the Appname needs to be unique

 ## Application

-An end user service created in Altinn Studio is called an app, short for application.
+An end user application created in Altinn Studio is called an app, short for application.
 The app is deployed to a Altinn Studio Apps environment.
 The app provides two things:

-- an interactive user interface for users wishing to submitt data to an application owner, e.g. to fill out a form manually, to read information or to sign an agrement;
+- an interactive user interface for users wishing to submit data to an organisation, e.g. to fill out a form manually, to read information or to sign an agreement;
 - an api that client applications can interact with.

 The application also has a metadata representation in the application repository (platform storage), which defines the various element types that an instance of an application can have.

 deprecated term: ~~Service~~

 ## Apps